sourcegraph/sourcegraph-public-snapshot/doc/code_insights/references/common_reasons_code_insights_may_not_match_search_results.md

           completedJobs
           failedJobs
         }
-        dirtyMetadata {
-          count
-          reason
-          time
       }
     }
   }
+  insightViewDebug(id: "INSIGHT_ID") {
+    raw
   }
 }
 ```

-where `INSIGHT_ID` can be found in the URL of the "edit" page for the insight (selectable from the three-dot dropdown on the insight) after `...edit/`.
-For example, `https://sourcegraph.yourdomain.com/insights/edit/searchInsights.insight.TestInsightTitleHere?dashboardId=all` contains the `INSIGHT_ID` of `searchInsights.insight.TestInsightTitleHere`.
+where `INSIGHT_ID` can be found in the "edit" page for the insight (selectable from the three-dot dropdown on the insight) after `...edit/`.
+It will look like `https://yourdomain.sourcegraph.com/insights/edit/INSIGHT_ID?dashboardId=all`.
 The `INSIGHT_ID` can also be found in the url of the single insight view found by clicking on the title of the insight.
 The ID will be in the url, for example, `https://sourcegraph.yourdomain.com/insights/insight/{INSIGHT_ID}`

 If there are `failedJobs`, there may be timeouts or similar issues affecting your insight.
+`insightViewDebug` was added in 4.2 to give you more raw information on your insight.